ibme-qubic/svbdoc/doc/theory.rst

 The general Bayesian inference problem can, in general, only be solved by a sampling method such as Markov Chain Monte Carlo (MCMC) where random samples are generated in such a way that, through Bayes' theorem, they gradually provide a representative sample of the posterior distribution.
+Any properties of the posterior, such as mean and variance, can be calculated from the sample once it is large enough to be representative.

 MCMC, however, is extremely computationally intensive especially for the kind of applications we are concerned with where we may be fitting between 2 and 20 parameters